onap/vnfrqts-requirements/docs/Chapter5/Tosca/ONAP VNF or PNF CSAR Package.rst

     :target: PNF CSAR PACKAGE
     :keyword: MUST
     :introduced: dublin
+    :updated: frankfurt

-    The PNF TOSCA CSAR PACKAGE Manifest file **MUST** start with the PNF package metadata in the form of a name-value pairs.
+    The PNF CSAR PACKAGE Manifest file **MUST** start with the PNF package metadata in the form of a name-value pairs.
 Each pair shall appear on a different line.
 The name is specified as following: